John Carney (director)

-John Carney (born 1972) is an Irish film director, producer, screenwriter and lyricist who specialises in musical drama films.
-He is best known as the showrunner and executive producer of Modern Love on Amazon Prime Video, for his 2007 movie Once and the film Sing Street.
+John Carney (born 1972) is an Irish film director, producer, screenwriter, composer, and musician who specialises in musical films.
+He is best known as the showrunner and executive producer of Modern Love on Amazon Prime Video, for his films Once, Begin Again, and Sing Street.
 He is also a co-creator of the Irish TV drama series Bachelors Walk.

 Life and career

 Carney was born in Dublin and was educated at De La Salle College Churchtown and at Synge Street CBS.

 He was bassist for the Irish rock band The Frames between 1991 and 1993 and also directed some of their music videos.

 In addition to shooting music videos, Carney also wrote and directed two award-winning short films (Shining Star and Hotel) before making his first feature.
 With fellow film-maker Tom Hall, Carney wrote and directed November Afternoon, his first feature film, in 1996.
 Despite a limited release, it was acclaimed as the "Film of the Year" by the Irish Times.
 The low-budget drama, shot in black and white, tells the story of two couples whose relationships begin to crumble over an eventful weekend.
 Carney himself provided a jazz score for the soundtrack.

 After making a one-hour TV companion piece for the film entitled Just in Time, Carney's next film was the edgy drama Park, which premiered at the Dublin Film Festival.
 Written and co-directed by Carney and Tom Hall once again, the drama about a girl who is abused by a pedophile was released in 1999.
 It did not secure a wide release.

 Two years later, in 2001, he co-wrote and directed On the Edge.
 The film starred Cillian Murphy and Stephen Rea and was released through Universal Studios.
 He was awarded the Silver Hitchcock Award for On the Edge at the 2001 Dinard Festival of British Cinema.
 The film, which was co-written by Daniel James, was released in the US with the title Catch the Sun.